jongpie/NebulaLogger/README.md

 ## Tagging Your Log Entries

-Nebula Logger supports dynamically tagging/labeling your `LogEntry__c` records via Apex, Flow, and configurable CMDT records in `LogEntryTagRule__mdt`.
+Nebula Logger supports dynamically tagging/labeling your `LogEntry__c` records via Apex, Flow, and custom metadata records in `LogEntryTagRule__mdt`.
 Tags can then be stored using one of the two supported modes (discussed below).

 ### Adding Tags in Apex